August is the month where we celebrate National I Love my Feet Day! And there are so many reasons why we should love our feet.

 They take us where we want to go.
 They allow us to run, exercise or even just stand around and admire the view.
 But do we really treat them with the care they deserve?
 Sadly, we do not.
 Statistics show that 9 out of 10 women wear the wrong shoe size.
 And, sometimes, they do so without even knowing it!

 Do you know what that means?
 Well, in the wrong shoes, you're pinching your toes, rubbing your heels, or causing clenching through the balls of your feet to keep those kicks in place.
 Which can add up to big trouble down the road.

 With some shoes, it can be very easy to tell when the fit isn't good.
 If your toes are hanging over the edge of your sandal, or squished together like little sausages, chances are you need to go up a size.
 (Even if those shoes are the last and cutest pair, and on an incredible sale!)

 But with a comfy, supportive shoe like a sneaker, the warning signs of a bad fit are a little harder to spot.
 So, to help you love your feet just a little more, read on for signs you're wearing the wrong sneaker size.

 Clear Signs Your Running Shoes Don't Fit Properly

 So, you think you know your proper shoe size, right?
 Well, if you’re experiencing any of the problems listed below during or after a run, it may be time to rethink the number on the outside of the shoe box.
 Read on for tell-tale signs that you’re wearing the wrong sneaker size!

-2. Your toes graze the front of your shoe after a long run and/or your toenails are bruised.
-Just because a
+2. Your toes graze the front of your shoe after a long run and/or your toenails show bruising signs.

-It's hard to love your feet when they hurt, so treat them right and they'll never get to the bad place.
-But if that ship has sailed and you're already in pain, make an appointment to see me in my Houston podiatry practice, and I'll help you rediscover that loving feeling with your feet.
+I know that it's hard to love your feet when they hurt, so treat them right and they'll never get to the bad place.
+But if that ship has sailed and you're already in pain, make an appointment to see me in my Houston podiatry practice.
+I'll help you rediscover that loving feeling with your feet.